 1 (800) 345-3452

 Whether you’re a B2B or a B2C company, you’re in the business of convincing customers to spend with you.
 But the biggest difference as a B2B business is sometimes how you land those customers—and that usually involves a business proposal.
+Once you’ve attracted new customers, you have to seal the deal.
 Learning how to write a business proposal that’s effective is core to your business’s survival if you need to dependably secure new clients.

 As intimidating as writing a business proposal might be, it gets easier with practice—if you know what you need to include in the first place, that is.
 Understanding the fundamentals of how to write a business proposal that conveys your company’s advantages over your competitors’ is even a bit formulaic.

 We’ll go through the general protocol of how to write a business proposal, how to make sure you’re including the right information, and also suggest some tips to make sure you stand out.
 After you go through this checklist, you’ll know you’re proposing the right kind of work in a commonly understood format, and be able to add your own tailored touch to really stand out.